Small rainbow cliques in randomly perturbed dense graphs: Rainbow copies of

 \item Finally, suppose that the missing edges are added in three separate steps.
-Since $\beta \leq 1$, it follows by Claim~\ref{claim:first-edge-step} that there is one vertex-step with a single missing edge followed by two $1$-edge-steps, and the first edge-step creates at most one new copy of $K_4$.
-Since the vertex-step can be coloured successfully, we obtain a proper edge-colouring where all rainbow copies of $K_4$ contain a given copy of $K_4$ (stemming from the first 1-edge-step) or a given edge (stemming from the second 1-edge-step).
+Since $\beta \leq 1$, it follows by Claim~\ref{claim:first-edge-step} that there is one vertex-step with a single missing edge followed by two $1$-edge-steps, and there is a triangle $T$ such that the copies of $K_4$ created by the first edge-step contain $T$.
+Since the vertex-step can be coloured successfully, we obtain a proper edge-colouring where all rainbow copies of $K_4$ contain a given triangle (stemming from the first 1-edge-step) or a given edge (stemming from the second 1-edge-step).
 It is easy to see that there is a matching $M$, of size at most $2$, that meets each of the rainbow copies of $K_4$. \end{enumerate}